jepro/ICO_Documentation/docs/source/scuffold.rst

 	interface tokenRecipient { function receiveApproval(address _from, uint256 _value, address _token, bytes _extraData) external; }

 	contract TokenERC20 {
-	    // Public variables of the token
 	    string public name;
 	    string public symbol;
 	    uint8 public decimals = 18;
-	    // 18 decimals is the strongly suggested default, avoid changing it uint256 public totalSupply;
+	    uint256 public totalSupply;

 	    // This creates an array with all balances